Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

 // this tells gradle to apply the plugin you included above in the buildscript section apply plugin: "com.marklogic.ml-data-hub"
 ```

+**Note**: This change goes in a DHF project's build.gradle.
+Not the DHF source code's build.gradle.

 #### Running the QuickStart UI from source
 Make sure you have the prerequisites installed.